vault27/Foundation/paloalto.md

 Failover reasons

-- Link monitoring: If an interface goes down, the member fails
+- Link monitoring: If an interface goes down, the member fails - you just create Link Group - add there many interfaces - Any of them or All should fail to trigger failover
-- Path monitoring: If an IP becomes unavailable, the member fails
+- Path monitoring: If an IP becomes unavailable, the member fails - you create a path group with a list of IP addresses - separate for VLAN, Virtual Wire, Virtual router - all or any should fail
 - Heartbeat monitoring: The peers periodically send heartbeat packages and hello messages to verify they are up and running
 - Hardware monitoring: The member continually performs packet path health monitoring on its own hardware and fails if a malfunction is detected